We had the first London-IA book club last week and it went well.

 - the 'teamed' participants considere theh computer was more similar to them, smarter and offered better information.

-- participants had to complete a task
+in the reciprocity study- participants had to complete a task

 - half the time the computer was 'helpful' the other half, 'not helpful'